oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 and local variable information by passing flag `-H:+SourceLevelDebug` can cause a program to be compiled slightly differently and for some applications this can slow down execution.

-The basic `perf report` command, which displays a histogram showing percentage execution time in each Java method , only requires passing flags `-g` and `-H:+SourceLevelDebug` to the `native-image` command.
+The basic `perf report` command, which displays a histogram showing percentage execution time in each Java method, only requires passing flags `-g` and `-H:+SourceLevelDebug` to the `native-image` command.
 However, more sophisticated uses of `perf` (i.e. `perf annotate`) and use of `valgrind` requires debug info to be supplemented with linkage symbols identifying compiled Java methods.
 Java method symbols are omitted from the generated native image by default but they can be retained achieved by passing one extra flag to the `native-image` command